-2012 Actions: In 2012 the Foundation will again offer a total of \$300,000 in grants consisting of \$50,000 for each province and \$50,000 for inter-provincial projects.
-No additional one-time funding is planned beyond this allocation for 2012 as part of the Foundations imperative of improving the market value of the fund.
+2013 Actions: In 2013 the Foundation will again offer a total of \$300,000 in grants consisting of \$50,000 for each province and \$50,000 for inter-provincial projects.
+No additional one-time funding is planned beyond this allocation for 2013 as part of the Foundations imperative of reinvesting most of its income to improve the market value of the fund.